collerek/ormar/README.md

 The goal was to create a simple ORM that can be **used directly (as request and response models) with [`fastapi`][fastapi]** that bases it's data validation on pydantic.

-Ormar - apart form obvious ORM in name - get it's name from ormar in swedish which means snakes, and ormar(e) in italian which means cabinet.
+Ormar - apart form obvious ORM in name - get it's name from ormar in swedish which means snakes, and ormar(e) in croatian which means cabinet.

 And what's a better name for python ORM than snakes cabinet :)